 Hello, hello, hello

-We are Abbie and Ziva and we were born in June.
 We're pygmy goats, which is why we're so small.

 Being small means you can have lots of fun.
 When no one's looking, we squeeze through the bars of our pen and go and explore the barn.